-{\bf Ablation study\quad} We use the PACS dataset to perform an ablation study.
-The first variant of our model, while the second study focuses on the proposed prediction-based (BP) label smoothing.
+{\bf Ablation study} We conducted two ablation studies to evaluate our model's performance.
+The first study explores different variations of our model, while the second study focuses on the proposed prediction-based (BP) label smoothing.
 In the first study, we used the PACS dataset and tested four variations of our model.
-The first variant, called "Plain pre-training'', uses a standard MoCoV2 backbone followed by training the clustering heads using our best setup.
-We omit the style transfer augmentation in pre-training and clustering heads training in the second ablation.
-A third ablation, "no domain head," is performed using the full training procedure except for the domain head and its adversarial loss.
-The fourth ablation on the PACS dataset was done by removing the label smoothing (using 1 as the smoothing value).
-As indicated by the results presented in Table \ref{tab:ablation_PACS}, our model performs better than all of its ablated versions.
-This suggests that all proposed components contribute to our ability to generalize to unseen domains.
-In cases where not all clusters were predicted and thus, no clustering accuracy could be calculated, the result was denoted as NA.
+The first variant, called "Plain pre-training", used a standard MoCoV2 feature extractor, followed by training the clustering heads.
+In the second variation, we omitted the style transfer augmentation during pre-training and clustering head training.
+The third variation, "no domain head," excluded the domain head and its adversarial loss from the entire training procedure.
+The fourth variation removed the label smoothing, using a smoothing value of 1.
+The results presented in Table \ref{tab:ablation_PACS} showed that our model performed better than all its ablated versions.
+This suggests that all the proposed components contribute to our ability to generalize to unseen domains.
+In cases where not all clusters were predicted, and thus, no clustering accuracy could be calculated, the result was denoted as NA.